-Over the last several years, John Holl has written four books and contributed to four others.
-Read below for a description of each as well as links to purchase online.
+Over the last several years, John Holl has written several books contributed to several others.
+Read below for a description of each.
+Whenever possible, please support your local, independent bookstore to purchase a copy.
 If you are interested in a personalized signed copy, please contact John directly by clicking here.

 John Holl, an enthusiast who believes that there’s a perfect beer for every meal, conducts an exciting tour of delicious food designed to eat with fine craft beer.
 Thinking beyond standard burgers and nachos, talented brewpub chefs offer pairings such as Pistachio-Crusted Salmon Sandwiches served with a bright hefeweizen, and Curried Pumpkin Chicken Soup paired with — what else? — a pumpkin stout.
 Craft beer never tasted so good.